-If you haven’t already seen our main article on dental tourism, check it out for more useful information and advice.
-And if you’re keen to know just how much you could save by visiting a dentist in Spain, you can request a free quotation right away.
-It only takes a minute to fill in your details and you’ll soon hear back from our International Patient Coordinator who will put you in touch with suitable clinics that meet our high standards.
+If you haven't already seen our main article on dental tourism, check it out for more useful information and advice.
+And if you're keen to know just how much you could save by visiting a dentist in Spain, you can request a free quotation right away.
+It only takes a minute to fill in your details and you'll soon hear back from our International Patient Coordinator who will put you in touch with suitable clinics that meet our high standards.

 Table of contents

 - 1 Dental implants spain reviews: “Don’t think you could get better value anywhere”